kisna72/optimizationProblem/README.md

-# optimizationProblem
+# Optimization Problem

-Want to run discreet optimization problems purely in javascript?
+Want to run discreet optimization problems purely in Typescript (javascript)?
 You are in the right place.

 ## FAQ

 1. Isn't javascript slow?
 Why run compute intensive code with javascript?

     I haven't run benchmarks of this code against other libraries or professional software like CPLEX, however if you are a javascript developer you will spend a lot less time using this library than learning another tool.
 Additionally, the library is able to come up with a fairly good solution in less than a minute for jobs with more than 100 Jobs with 5 operations each.
 Plus you can always tweak the parameters to speed it up.

     The reason I built this in javascript is to help people who already have nodejs based application that needs a light weight optimization algorithm.

 2. What type of optimization is supported?

-At the moment, only Job Shop type problems can be solved.
+    At the moment, only Scheduling problems (Job Shop Type) can be solved.
 I say Job Shop Type because you can solve problems that have N number of things that need to be done in some order with some constraints.

     Send examples of problems you are working on, and i can add it to the library.

 3. Why Typescript?

     Maintenance becomes easier for me.
 Valid javascript is valid typescript so typescript provides an optional type checking.

+## Philosophy

+Many OR libraries explictly want you to define sequence via precedence constraint, and constraint that machine can only do one thing at a time by defining overlap constraints.
+I think thats unnecessarily verbose.
+This library assumes the two things making it less verbose to work with.

+A list of operations in Job definition will assume precendence based on index of the array.
+First item in the array has to be done before second.
+However, for example, if you can run Job 1, 2, and 3 at the same time, but 4th can be run only after the first three are done, you can do so by create a Complex Operation. see `examples/complexJobShop.ts` file for how to do this.

+I believe assuming things for scheduling allows for much intuitive API usage hence the design that assumes certain things.

 ## How to use the library?